 So, she decided to focus on what it takes for African American students in particular to qualify and complete programs, like Engineering, and she chose the concept of grit, or perseverance.

 Dr. Samantha Morgan-Curtis is chair of TSU’s Department of Languages, Literature and Philosophy.
-She says Seliene Bignall, who is currently a counselor at a Nashville elementary school, is living justification of her dissertation topic.
+She said Seliene Bignall, who is currently a counselor at a Nashville elementary school, is living justification of her dissertation topic.

-“Seliene didn’t need the textbook definition because she defines grit every day,” says Morgan-Curtis.
+“Seliene didn’t need the textbook definition because she defines grit every day,” said Morgan-Curtis.
 “I firmly believe that it took her so long to finish this degree because she puts herself last.
 Every day she gives to others: to her students, to her family, to the students who become her family.
 And it was only when she decided that the degree would allow her to do and be more and show the students that it could be done, that she took and made the time to complete the degree.”

 TSU is a leader in helping educators pursue degrees in educational leadership.
 In June, the University received the other half of a $600,000 grant to train educators to become assistant principals in Middle Tennessee school districts.